robstave/angular2-training/session-two/page1.md

  * [Why Typescript?](https://vsavkin.com/writing-angular-2-in-typescript-1fa77c78d8e8#.ie24yt6w4) - Victor Savkin was a member of the Angular Core team at Google and explains the background.
  * [High level Overview from InfoQ](https://www.infoq.com/articles/Angular2-TypeScript-High-Level-Overview)

 # Types

 From personal experience, I found the lack of type checking in Javascript a bit unsettling at first.
-Java has it, and the previous language I used at Nortel (Protel) was so strongly typed that if you gave three engineers the same task...they would probably write the exact same code.
+Any designer switching from a strongly typed language will struggle a bit with it at first.
 Strong typing (enforced by a capable IDE) really does help prevent bugs in your code by enforcing interfaces/types.
+Type checking in a debugger is a waste of valueable time.

 ## Basic types